Armed Peasant Association: Decline and revival

-Second near-destruction
+Demise of the refounded group

 In November 2021, ACA reportedly suffered heavy losses in a clash, with four of its members being killed.
 Its leaders, Feliciano and Hugo Bernal Maíz, were reportedly among the dead.
 Security forces initially claimed credit and declared the group destroyed, but journalists later revealed that drug smugglers had actually been responsible for ACA's defeat.
 On 16 December, police raided two locations in Puentesiño, Sargento José Félix López, arresting three individuals and killing one after a shootout.
 Weaponry found at the locations were later identified as having previously been used by ACA militants.

 In November 2022, an alleged ACA member, Darío Mancuello, was murdered by the brother of an EPP member in Kurusu de Hierro, Concepción.
 Based on witness reports, police judged the incident to have resulted from a drunken dispute which had gone out of control.
 By 2023, security forces assumed that ACA still existed, though it had been greatly weakened due the loss of its commanders over the previous years.

+By mid-2024, ACA was described as defunct by the newspaper Última Hora.
+However, a criminal named Sergio Cañiza Benítez initially claimed to have become the group's new leader.
+He used his alleged position to extort Mennonite settlers in Doctor Juan Eulogio Estigarribia District, Caaguazú Department, before being arrested and revealed to be a fraud in January 2025.
+In September 2025, three men were sentenced by a Paraguayan court to prison terms ranging from 16 to 18 years for providing logistical support to ACA.

 Ideology

-ACA has been described as Marxist–Leninist by the newspaper amambay ahora, but political analyst Horacio Galeano Perrone pointed out that the group lacked the ideological foundation of the EPP, and was instead mainly focused on "principios de combate" (combat principles).
-In 2021, Vice journalist Amy Booth also stated that "it's unclear to what extent the EPP’s original Marxist ideology has survived in splinter groups such as ACA-EP."
+ACA was described as Marxist–Leninist by the newspaper amambay ahora, but political analyst Horacio Galeano Perrone pointed out that the group lacked the ideological foundation of the EPP, and was instead mainly focused on "principios de combate" (combat principles).
+In 2021, Vice journalist Amy Booth also stated that "it's unclear to what extent the EPP's original Marxist ideology has survived in splinter groups such as ACA-EP."